ali-clara/led-bar-menu/README.md

 **highly recommend installing Code Spell Checker on VSCode, I've made a workspace dictionary that will hopefully help us avoid any yaml key errors when we edit the cocktail menu.
 Also it's just slick**

-### Notes
-- Should display the recipe on the website

 ### Works!
 Notes:
-- Publish the logs to the website
+- Publish the logs to the
+- Should refresh its internal dictionaries when ingredients.csv is updated.
+Not hard

 ### Docs